← Back to the Academy Logout from Alpaca Access

 Garments and accessories

-• Export Potential: EU markets for high-quality UK alpaca fleece
+• Export potential: markets abroad for high-quality UK alpaca fleece

-💡 Market Strategy: Build relationships with local mills and fiber artists.
+Market strategy: Build relationships with local mills and fibre artists.
 Consistent quality and reliable supply are more valuable than occasional premium fleeces.

 • Monitor for cuts and treat with antiseptic spray